n0nBin4ry/MCD-AnalogueGame/README.md

 - Shuffle the rest of the tiles and set them face-down in a stack nearby.
 Do the same with the loot cards.
 - Players all place their tokens onto the entrance tile.
 - Player turns continue in same order as when choosing classes.
-- When loot cards are recieved, players hold them in their hand (or just line them up on the table in front of themselves)
+- When loot cards are received, players hold them in their hand (or just line them up on the table in front of themselves)
 	- Doesn't matter if other players see the cards.
 	- No trading or charity.

 ## Turn Phases
-- If you are in combat then reffer to the combat section.
+- If you are in combat then refer to the combat section.
-- Any time during your turn, if not in an event or combat, you can manage your inventory which means you can equip/unequip gear.
+- Any time during your turn, if not in an event or combat, you can manage your inventory which means you can equip/remove gear.
 	- You can only manage your inventory once per turn. (i.e. If you manage gear before moving, you cannot manage gear again after.
 Even if you were graced with great loot.)
+	- To show gear is equipped, just place it adjacent to your character tile.
 - You may also (if not in combat) chose to wait, retrace, attack, or explore.
 	- Wait: Not move from your current tile.
 	- Retrace: Move through previously discovered tiles, excluding unset traps and monster occupied rooms.